Bijective enumeration of some colored permutations given by the product of two long cycles: Combinatorial formulation of Theorem

 \subsection{Black-partitioned maps}

-By definition, a map is a graph drawn on a two-dimensional oriented surface (up to deformation), i.e. a graph with a cyclic order on the incident edges to each vertex.\\
+By definition, a {\em map} is a graph drawn on a two-dimensional oriented closed compact surface (up to deformation), i.e. a graph with a cyclic order on the incident edges to each vertex.
+The faces of a map are the connected components of the surface without the graph (we require that these components are isomorphic to open discs).\\

-As usual, a couple of permutations $(\alpha,\beta)$ in $S_N$ can be represented as a bicolored map with $N$ edges labeled with integers from $1$ to $N$.
+As usual \cite{JacquesHypermaps, CoriHypermaps}, a couple of permutations $(\alpha,\beta)$ in $S_n$ can be represented as a bipartite map (or hypermap) with $n$ edges labeled with integers from $1$ to $n$.
 In this identification, $\alpha(i)$ (resp. $\beta(i)$) is the edge following $i$ when turning around its white (resp. black) extremity.
 White (resp. black) vertices correspond to cycles of $\alpha$ (resp. $\beta$).
-The condition $\alpha \cdot \beta = (1\ 2\ \ldots\ N)$ (which we will assume from now on) means that the map is unicellular (i.e. if we remove the edges of the maps from the oriented surface, the resulting surface is homeomorphic to an open disc) and that the positions of the labels are determined by the choice of the edge labeled by $1$ (which can be seen as a \emph{root}).
+In this setting, faces of the map correspond to cycles of the product $\alpha \beta$.
+Hence, the condition $\alpha \beta = (1\ 2\ \ldots\ n)$ (which we will assume from now on) means that the map is unicellular ({\it i.e.} has only one face) and that the positions of the labels are determined by the choice of the edge labeled by $1$ (which can be seen as a \emph{root}).
 In this case, the couple of permutations is entirely determined by $\beta$.\\

-Therefore, if $\lambda \vdash N$, the quantity $A(\lambda)$ (resp. $B(\lambda)$) is the number of rooted unicellular maps (resp. \emph{star} maps, that means that we make the additional assumption that the map has only one white vertex) with black vertices' degree distribution $\lambda$.\\ As in the papers \cite{SchaefferVassilieva:factorizations_long_cycle} and \cite{MoralesVassilieva:factorizations_long_cycle}, our combinatorial construction deals with maps with additional information:
+Therefore, if $\lambda \vdash n$, the quantity $A(\lambda)$ is the number of rooted unicellular maps with black vertices' degree distribution $\lambda$ (there are no conditions on white vertices).
+The condition that the product $(1\ 2\ \ldots\ n) \beta^{-1}$ is a long cycle is equivalent to the fact that the corresponding rooted bipartite map has only one white vertex (we call such maps \emph{star} maps).
+Thus $B(\lambda)$ is the number of star rooted unicellular maps with black vertices' degree distribution $\lambda$.\\